Key approvals are in place for the West Gate Tunnel Project following an extensive and robust planning process.

 Approvals for the West Gate Tunnel Project include a Planning Scheme Amendment (PSA), Works Approval and Cultural Heritage Management Plan.

-Note: the West Gate Tunnel Authority is referred to as the Western Distributor Authority in earlier planning documents
+Note: the West Gate Tunnel Project as part of the Major Transport Infrastructure Authority is referred to as the Western Distributor Authority in earlier planning documents

 Minister for Planning's Assessment

 In November 2017, the Minister for Planning released an Assessment of the project, concluding the Environment Effects Statement (EES) process.
 To assist in determining the PSA and Works Approval application, the Minister for Planning’s Assessment report was provided to decision makers.

 The Minister for Planning’s Assessment report is available at: https://www.planning.vic.gov.au/schemes-and-amendments/browse-amendments?query=GC93#Amendments--GC93

 On 8 March 2018, PSA GC93 was approved by the Minister for Planning to reinstate planning approval to enable construction works to continue and the project to be operated.